 Coping with stigma: A goal-directed perspective on self-regulation in social identity-threatening work and education fields

 The first part of this dissertation focused on distancing from the domain in which belonging and achievement goals are threatened and moving to domains in which these goals are met more.
 Chapter 2 showed the key role that experienced difficulties with obtaining a sense of social belonging plays in the academic achievement gap between first- and continuing-generation students.
-Chapter 3 showed distancing from the work team as a way for female police officers to distance from the domain in which they experienced low belonging, and that this, in turn, is related to distancing from the field or domain altogether.
-Chapter 4 showed that anticipating that one’s belonging goals will be more difficult to obtain in certain fields compared to others makes minorities distance from these fields, and pulls minorities towards other fields in which they anticipate comparatively more belonging (here focused on girls regarding STEM).
+Chapter 3 showed distancing from the work team as a way for female police officers to distance from the domain in which they experienced low belonging, and that this, in turn, is related to distancing from the field altogether.
+Chapter 4 showed that anticipating that belonging will be more difficult to obtain in certain STEM fields compared to others makes high school girls distance from these fields, and pulls girls towards other STEM fields in which they anticipate comparatively more belonging.

 The second part of this dissertation focused on distancing from the ingroup to try and increase their sense of belonging and achievement within the domain.
 Chapters 5 and 6, using different methodologies and focusing on different minority groups (female soldiers and first-generation university students), both showed distancing from the ingroup in response to belonging concerns and not in response to achievement concerns.
 These findings indicate that self-group distancing occurs as a coping response in an effort to fit in the organization.
 Additionally, both chapters showed well-being costs of self-group distancing.

 This dissertation showed that their quest for organizational belonging can lead minority members to distance from the domain and move to domains in which they expect more belonging or to distance from their ingroup within the domain.
 These coping responses have costs for the influx, retention, and upward mobility of minority groups, and hence maintain the underrepresentation of these groups in work and education fields.